M66B/FairEmail/README.md

 Please [see here](https://m66b.github.io/FairEmail/#faq147) for more information on third-party builds.

 Because F-Droid builds and GitHub releases are signed differently, an F-Droid build needs to be uninstalled first to be able to update to a GitHub release.

+The best way to verify the integrity of an APK file is documented [here](https://m66b.github.io/FairEmail/#faq205).

 Certificate fingerprints: